Stagger Lee

 The Bill Curtis Saloon was the headquarters for the Four Hundred Club.

 The Four Hundred Club was organized December 6, 1895, for the moral and physical culture of young colored men.
-We contemplate no acts of violence, and as law-abiding citizens and voters we stand ready and willing to protect the laws of our sity, State and the United States.
+We contemplate no acts of violence, and as law-abiding citizens and voters we stand ready and willing to protect the laws of our city, State and the United States.
 Our order was organized with Mr. Will Richmond as president, Robert Lee as secretary and Mr. Lee [Lee Shelton] as captain.